 - Dilation & Evacuation (D & E): a surgical abortion procedure used to terminate a pregnancy after 16 weeks gestation.

 - Induction Abortion: a rarely performed surgical procedure where salt water, urea, or potassium chloride is injected into the amniotic sac; prostaglandins are inserted into the vagina, and pitocin is injected intravenously.

 What abortion procedures are used during the third trimester?

 Third trimester or late term abortions are not legal in a number of states except in certain medical situations.
-The time frame referred to as late term is often based on when a baby is considered “viable” ( meaning able to survive outside the womb).
+The time frame referred to as late term is often based on when a baby is considered “viable” (able to survive outside the womb).
 However, the point of “viability” is a grey area in many medical communities.
-Most medical communities establish 24 weeks gestation, the later part of the second trimester, as the earliest time of viabilty.
+Most medical communities establish 24 weeks gestation, the later part of the second trimester, as the earliest time of viability.
 Therefore, the availability of any procedure used in the third trimester is based on the laws of that state.

 The procedures that can be done in the third trimester include:

 - Induction Abortion: a rarely done surgical procedure where salt water, urea, or potassium chloride is injected into the amniotic sac; prostaglandins are inserted into the vagina and pitocin is injected intravenously.

 - Dilation and Extraction: a surgical abortion procedure used to terminate a pregnancy after 21 weeks of gestation.
 This procedure is also known as D & X, Intact D & X, Intrauterine Cranial Decompression and Partial Birth Abortion.

 “Induced Abortion.”
 The American College of Obstetricians and Gynecologists.
 2001.

 Pymar HC, Creinin MD (2000).
 Alternatives to mifepristone regimens for medical abortion.
 American Journal of Obstetrics and Gynecology, 183 (2): s54-s64.